 April 27, 12-1PM

 An hour long performance of the sculpture, “Hex.”
-Putchinski will build this sculpture, which comprises of 88 piano keys, constructed in a cross-hatched manner and then topple it over, repetitively for one hour.
-Inspired by Yvonne Rainer’s “task based performance” concept, using the materials from Putchinski’s 2024 experimental music & video performance, “Hex & Defense.”
+This sculpture, comprised of 88 disassembled piano keys was repetitively “installed” for one full hour.
+Inspired by Yvonne Rainer’s “task based performance” concept, this performance used the materials from Putchinski’s 2024 experimental music & video performance, “Hex & Defense.”

 CLOSING RECEPTION & COMMUNITY de-INSTALL